RagulaAI/ragula-tools/packages/mcp-ragula/README.md

 // which passes the command-line arguments during startup.
 // Direct instantiation like below is less common now.

-// If you were to run it directly (e.g., for testing):
+// If you were to run it directly (e.g., for testing): node ./dist/index.js --api-key YOUR_KEY
-// node ./dist/index.js --api-key YOUR_KEY --preset-collections '[...]'
+// or using npx: npx ragula-mcp --api-key YOUR_KEY

 // Example of interacting with an already running MCP instance
 // (assuming 'mcp' is a client connected to the running MCP server)